jayjzheng/ff_rankings/README.md

-# Fantasy Football Rankings
+## Fantasy Football Rankings

 This project will allow you to interact with player ranking data and improve your draft experience.

+## Setup

+If you don't want to setup and use your own backend api, edit js/resources/ranking.js and change LOCAL_HOST to REMOTE_HOST.

-# Credits
+## Credits

 - Player data come from fantasypros.com.
 - Tier data are from borischen.co.

-# Future Features
+## Future Features

 - Support PPR and .5 PPR (Done)
 - Local storage.